• Skip to primary navigation

 Teach your students to poke around and try things before asking for help.
 They might the answer themselves before you can get to it.
 We ask our students to identify themselves as experts.
 For example, some students might be really good at using Google Slides while others are great at logging in.
 Some might even be able to help with device issues (like when the Caps Lock is on so the password doesn’t work).

 Are devices new to your students?
 We have some suggestions to get you organized from the beginning: How to Avoid Device Disaster.
-IF your students have already mastered these skills try our post More Advanced Tech Skills You Should Teach Your Students.
+If your students have already mastered these skills try our post More Advanced Tech Skills You Should Teach Your Students.

 What other must know tech skills would you add to our list?
 Let us know in the comments below.